Jasonspd/CV/README.md

 # CV - Jason Luu

-I am a passionate Javascript and Node.js developer.
-I have a passion for computers at a young age but only started coding in Janury 2015.
+I am a passionate JavaScript and Node.js developer.
+I have a passion for computers at a young age but only started coding in January 2015.
 Coding has changed my life and I love it!
-My academic background is in maths and science, I like solving problems and finding the quickiest and easiest solution.
+My academic background is in maths and science, I like solving problems and finding the quickest and easiest solution.
 Learning quickly is my greatest attribute.

 ###SKILLS